smoke billowing from a smokestack

 Resource Type: Experiment

-In this activity, students investigate particulate air pollution from individual activities.
+In this activity, high school students investigate particulate air pollution from individual activities.

 The teacher narrates a made-up story, and students work in pairs to drop food coloring into their cups of water.
 Different colors represent different sources of air pollution and the water represents an air shed.
 Students evaluate this environmental impact and consider how they can reduce it.

 As teachers, we understand how valuable your time is, and we know the challenges you face finding new content that fits into your subjects’ standards and curriculum.
-Take advantage of these teacher-reviewed and scientist-approved resources about air pollution, and bring some new articles, lesson plans, videos, interactive resources, and activities into your classroom today!
+Take advantage of these teacher-reviewed and scientist-approved resources about types of air pollution and it’s effects, in English, and bring some new articles, lesson plans, videos, interactive resources, science experiments, and activities into your classroom today!

 About the Author